Mito Kaidō

 Mito Kaidō (水戸街道) was an old road, kaidō, in Japan starting from the center of Edobashi (today’s Nihonbashi).
 It was built to connect Edo with Mito in modern-day Ibaraki Prefecture.
 Travelers from Edo called it the Mito Kaidō, but travelers from Mito called it the Edo Kaidō.
 Today, National Route 6 follows the old Mito Kaido.

 Stations of the Mito Kaidō

+The post stations of the Mito Kaidō, with their present-day municipalities listed beside them.